UPDATE: Unfortunately, Sugar Shark is no longer active and these bracelets are unavailable.

 Sugar Shark, Helping to Save the Sharks

-With firm beliefs that education is the key to the solution of this problem, they believe that if they can change people’s opinions of sharks they would be able to use this a leverage to following up with helping educate people in and around Asia about the truth behind shark fin soup.
+With the firm belief that education is the key to the solution to this problem, they believe that if they can change people’s opinions of sharks they would be able to use this a leverage to following up with helping educate people in and around Asia about the truth behind shark fin soup.

 What is Shark Finning?